 Of course, I had no inkling at the time I’d be sitting across the desk from him one day having a terse conversation about a Mexican jumping bean and my future career in journalism, but that moment was coming.

 I don’t want to leave the impression that I was some kind of malcontent from the start or didn’t give it my best shot.
 I was determined to make my transition to the U.S. a success, and I took my job at Bloomberg very seriously.

 After a few months in the New Jersey newsroom, that effort appeared to pay off when I was transferred to Bloomberg’s main newsroom in Manhattan to edit for the company’s bread-and-butter beats of Wall Street stock and bond trading.
-I was happy to be out of New Jersey and the promotion helped to keep that comforting myth of a logical career arc intact.
+I was happy to be out of New Jersey and the promotion helped to keep intact that comforting myth of a logical career arc.
 Everything once again made sense.

 As I said, I was ambitious and determined to make a good impression.
-I knew that Mike Bloomberg was looking to expand his aspiring radio and television businesses, which were still fairly rudimentary at the time.
+I knew that Michael Bloomberg was looking to expand his aspiring radio and television businesses, which were still fairly rudimentary at the time.
 This was also during the mid-1990s, when the Republican-led Congress and House Speaker Newt Gingrich were regularly attacking the U.S. Public Broadcasting Corporation and publicly funded National Public Radio (NPR).
 Gingrich regularly called on the government to "get out of the culture business,” and in those words I saw the outlines of a deal.